Nara7788/SalesforceFTPConnector/README.md

 insert cont;
 ```

-Go to Files -> All files and check out new image you have recently downloaded from FTP!
+Go to Salesforce -> Files -> All files, and check out new image you have recently downloaded from FTP!
 Have fun. ;)